metrixio/dashboard/README.md

 # Metrics dashboard

-A dashboard repository provides ready-made Grafana dashboards for monitoring data from Twitter, GitHub, Docker, and Packagist.
-It can be a useful tool for developers and other professionals who want to quickly and easily track key metrics from these sources.
+Dashboard is a collection of pre-made Grafana dashboards that let you track and analyze data from Twitter, GitHub, Docker, and Packagist.

-With the repository, you can get started with Grafana quickly, without the need to spend time creating and configuring your own dashboards from scratch.
-Simply clone the repository and select metrics collectors you want to use, and you'll be able to monitor your data in real-time.
+It's super handy for developers and other professionals who need to keep an eye on certain metrics, but don't want to spend time building their own dashboards from scratch.

-With Grafana, you can build dashboards that display real-time data, allowing you to monitor and analyze key performance indicators in real-time.
-You can also create alerts to notify you of changes or anomalies in your data, helping you to stay on top of important trends and issues.
+All you have to do is clone the repository and choose the metrics collectors you want to use, and you'll be able to see your data in real-time.
+Plus, with Grafana, you can create dashboards that show live data and set up alerts to let you know if anything changes or seems off.

 ## Requirements